dehorsley/colette/paper.md

     \end{cases}
   $$

 - To limit pairs in the same group, we add the weight

+DOES GROUP = ORGANISATION??

   $$
   w^G_{ij} =